bethebunny/conflag/README.md

 Example use cases for Conflag:
 - **Service deployment** -- eg. replacing json/yaml for Kubernetes or nginx configs
 - **Continuous integration** --  eg. replacing yaml for Github Actions
-- **ML experiments** -- eg. replacing code for repeatable and replicable experiment parameters)
+- **ML experiments** -- repeatable and replicable experiment parameters
 - **Developer tooling** -- eg. replacing JSON for VS Code or Sublime text configs

-Write your data declaratively, but with table-stakes like references, comments, and multiple files.
+Write your data declaratively, but with table-stakes features like references, comments, and multiple files.

 Any valid JSON file is already a valid Conflag file, so migration is easy, and the syntax is clear and easy to read.
 Get started in minutes and leave JSON behind.